Algarve-Tourist.com

 Legend: 1) Mercado Municipal 2) Castelo de Loulé 3) Castle walls 4) Igreja Matriz de São Clemente 5) Cidade Velha 6) Capela de Nossa Senhora da Conceição 7) Convento do Espírito Santo 8) Museu Municipal de Loulé 9) Praça da República 10) Santuário de Nossa Senhora da Piedade 11) Palácio Gama Lobo 12) Mina de Sal-Gema 13) Quinta da Tôr Winery 14) Estádio Algarve (Algarve Stadium) 15) Fonte Benémola Nature Reserve 16) Buddhist Stupa

-There are many enjoyable activities with Loulé and the suroounding region.
-We have worked with Getyourguide for the previous seven years and some of their best activities in Loulé include:
+There are many enjoyable activities with Loulé and the surrounding region.
+We have worked with GetYourGuide for the previous seven years and some of their best activities in Loulé include:

 Sights around Loulé

-Estádio Algarve (8km from Loule) - Built for the Euro 2004 football championship, the stadium can hold 30,000 spectators and features a distinctive roof structure inspired by local maritime traditions.
+Estádio Algarve (8km from Loule) - Built for Euro 2004, the 30,000-seat stadium features a distinctive roof structure inspired by local maritime traditions.
+The venue hosts occasional concerts and sporting events; check schedules before visiting.

-Fonte Benémola Nature Reserve (12km from Loule) - This protected 400-hectare landscape features the rare sight of year-round flowing water in the Algarve.
-The Menalva River creates a green oasis with over 300 plant species and 100 bird varieties.
-Walking trails pass traditional water mills, small dams, and irrigation channels among dense Mediterranean vegetation.
+Fonte Benémola Nature Reserve (12km from Loule) - Water flows year-round through this 400-hectare protected landscape, a rarity in the dry Algarve.
+The Menalva River sustains over 300 plant species and draws more than 100 bird varieties.
+Walking trails pass traditional water mills, small dams, and historic irrigation channels through dense Mediterranean vegetation..

 Detailed descriptions of the sights of Loulé